Michael Leitch

+Michael Geoffrey Leitch (リーチ マイケル, Rīchi Maikeru) is a New Zealand-born Japanese professional rugby union player who plays as a number eight for Japan Rugby League One club Toshiba Brave Lupus.
+Born in New Zealand, he represents Japan at international level after qualifying on residency grounds.

 Early life

-Leitch was born in Burwood, Christchurch, New Zealand, to a European New Zealand father and a Fijian mother.
+Leitch was born in Burwood, Christchurch, New Zealand, to a New Zealand father and a Fijian mother.
 He was raised in Christchurch where he attended St Bede's College.
 In 2004, at the age of 15, he went to Sapporo Yamanote High School in Sapporo, Japan, as part of St Bede's school exchange program.

 After finishing school he attended Tokai University and in 2008 captained the Japan U20 team at the Junior World Championship.
 He became a Japanese national in 2013 and officially inverted his name in Japanese from Michael Leitch to Leitch Michael.

+Club career

+After the 2011 Rugby World Cup, he joined the Toshiba Brave Lupus in the Top League.
+In his first season he was named in the league's team of the season and given the award of "revelation of the season" at the end of the season awards.
+He followed this up by being named in the team of the season for a second season in 2012/2013.